SaurabhTapkir/JavaPrograms/Collection/Vector/Vector.md

                                                                             Vector
--we can create object  for array list with help of array list we can read ,store ,remove and use the an object -we cannot able to modify the object
+-we can create object  for array list with help of array list we can read ,store ,remove and use the an object -we cannot able to modify the object<br>
   -Vector present inside java.util package
   -Fully qualified name of arrayList is java.util.Vector -we help of this arraylist we can store homogeneous and heterogeneous type of object